HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

   sql_file="units_frequency.sql"
 ) }}

+{# TODO Authors—What do you think about dropping the `<` and `>` signs and code formatting here and using length instead fo `<length>`?
+I know that's the official syntax of CSS data types (https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Types#Syntax), but IMHO rarely used outside of CSS experts and wonder if the average reader would get confused with HTML elements?
+I know I did until I looked it up.
+Or would you prefer to keep them in here since they are actually the correct way of specifying this? #}

-The `px` unit is still going strong as the most popular length unit overall, with a whopping **72.58% of all length values across all stylesheets using `px`**!
+The `px` unit is still going strong as the most popular length unit overall, with a whopping 72.58% of all length values across all style sheets using `px`!
 And if we exclude percentages (since they are not really a unit) the share of `px` increases even more, to 84.14%.

 {{ figure_markup(
   image="length-units.png",
-  caption="The most popular `<length>` units as a percent of occurrences.", description="Bar chart showing the most popular length units as a percent of occurrences (the frequency that the units appear in all stylesheets).
-The px unit is by far the most popular, used 73% of the time in mobile stylesheets.
-The next most popular unit is % (percent sign), at 17%, followed by em at 9%, and rem at 1%.
-The following units all have usage so low that they round to 0%: pt, vw, vh, ch, ex, cm, mm, in, vmin, pc, and vmax.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRpe_HsNGpekn6YZV9k6QGmcZPxalqnDrL7DrDY-7X65RZEf_-aGfWuEvhk-yWV83ctIceE1bppCLpj/pubchart?oid=2095127496&format=interactive", sheets_gid="1221511608", sql_file="units_frequency.sql"
+  caption="The most popular `<length>` units as a percent of occurrences.", description="Bar chart showing the most popular length units as a percent of occurrences (the frequency that the units appear in all style sheets).
+The px unit is by far the most popular, used 73% of the time in mobile style sheets.
+The next most popular unit is `%` (percent sign), at 17%, followed by `em` at 9%, and `rem` at 1%.
+The following units all have usage so low that they round to 0%: `pt`, `vw`, `vh`, `ch`, `ex`, `cm`, `mm`, `in`, `vmin`, `pc`, and `vmax`.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRpe_HsNGpekn6YZV9k6QGmcZPxalqnDrL7DrDY-7X65RZEf_-aGfWuEvhk-yWV83ctIceE1bppCLpj/pubchart?oid=2095127496&format=interactive", sheets_gid="1221511608", sql_file="units_frequency.sql"
 ) }}

 How are these `px` distributed across properties?
 Is there any difference depending on the property?
 Most definitely.
 For example, as one might expect, `px` is far more popular in borders (80-90%) compared to font-related metrics such as `font-size`, `line-height` or `text-indent`.
 However, even for those, `px` usage vastly outnumbers any other unit.
-In fact, the **only** properties for which another unit (*any* other unit) is more used than `px` are `vertical-align` (55% `em`), `mask-position` (50% `em`), `padding-inline-start` (62% `em`), `margin-block-start` and `margin-block-end` (65% `em`), and the brand new `gap` with 62% `rem`.
+In fact, the only properties for which another unit (*any* other unit) is more used than `px` are `vertical-align` (55% `em`), `mask-position` (50% `em`), `padding-inline-start` (62% `em`), `margin-block-start` and `margin-block-end` (65% `em`), and the brand new `gap` with 62% `rem`.

 One could easily argue that a lot of this content is just old, written before authors were more enlightened about using relative units to make their designs more adaptable and save themselves time down the line.
 However, this is easily debunked by looking at more recent properties such as `grid-gap` (62% `px`).